1979–80 Pittsburgh Penguins season

-The 1979–80 Pittsburgh Penguins season was their 13th in the National Hockey League.
+The 1979–80 Pittsburgh Penguins season was their 13th in the National Hockey League (NHL).

 Regular season

 The Penguins changed their team colors from two-tone blue to Black and Gold in January.
 This move was done in part to honor the other two professional teams in Pittsburgh (the Steelers and Pirates) both of whom won their respective championships in 1979.
 The Boston Bruins initially challenged the change in colors as the new scheme closely matched their own.
-However, as the original NHL franchise in Pittsburgh, the Pirates, had nearly the same colors from their inception while the Bruins wore brown and yellow sweaters NHL president John Ziegler Jr. eventually denied the Bruins claim.
+However, as the original NHL franchise in Pittsburgh, the Pirates, had nearly the same colors from their inception while the Bruins wore brown and yellow sweaters, NHL president John Ziegler Jr. eventually denied the Bruins claim.
 The new Pittsburgh jerseys were debuted on January 30 against the visiting St. Louis Blues.